meghavivekgaonkar/textify/README.md

 1. Clone this repository.

-2. Set up your Google Cloud project with Firestore, Pub/Sub, and Google Cloud Storage.
+2. Set up your Google Cloud project with Pub/Sub, and Google Cloud Storage.

 3. Configure your environment variables with the necessary credentials and project IDs for each service.